kcri-tz/sans/README.md

-  -d, --del-isolated      Delete isolated contigs shorter than k k-mers in length -y, --keep-mercy        Keep low coverage k-mers connecting tips -a, --allow-asym        Do not discard asymmetric splits completely -v, --verbose           Print information messages during execution
+  -d, --del-isolated      Delete isolated contigs shorter than k k-mers in length -y, --keep-mercy        Keep low coverage k-mers connecting tips -a, --allow-asym        Do not discard asymmetric splits completely -S, --output-sequences  Output the conserved subsequences the splits are derived from -v, --verbose           Print information messages during execution